Image text: "purple spots on skin featured image".

 Acral lentiginous melanoma (ALM) is a rare type of skin cancer that is easy to overlook as it looks like a bruise under a finger or toenail.
 The discolouration may be black, brown, or purple.
 If you develop a discolouration under a nail, it’s best to have it checked out by a doctor.
 The famous reggae musician, Bob Marley, passed away in 1981 from complications of ALM melanoma which originated under a toenail.

 The paper is far from the first to note the coronavirus may cause complications in the skin, with patients reporting ” covid toes”, or purple, swollen toes that look like they have been frostbitten, early on.
-In a Facebook group for coronavirus patients and survivors, people have reported fluid-filled blisters, full-body rashes, hives, red and purple spots, patches of skin that burn, chicken-pox like bumps, and more.
+In a Facebook group for coronavirus patients and survivors, people have reported fluid-filled blisters, full-body rashes, hives, red and purple spots, patches of skin that burn, chicken-pox-like bumps, and more.
 In some of these cases, the skin changes may be due to blood clotting in the skin’s small blood vessels.

 Skin Symptom Warning Signs That May Occur Along with Purple Skin